 Travel through rich grazing and cereal crop farms to the Stirling Ranges where Bluff Knoll Lookout provides outstanding views of Western Australia's highest peaks.
 Orchids, myrtles, flowering mallee and the unique Southern Cross Flowers blossoming here will delight wildflower enthusiasts.
 Arrive in Ravensthorpe, where it is mid-season for wildflowers.
 This afternoon follow the South Coast Highway through the stunning coastal scenery around Hopetoun and the township of Esperance, a commercial and service centre for the local farming district.

 After breakfast this morning we board a cruiser for a half day tour of the Bay of Isles.
 Be on the lookout for wildlife such as the Cape Barron Geese and sea lions.
-Purchase your own lunch in Esperance before taking a beautiful tour of Esperance, including panoramic views over the Recherche Archipelago, the Wind Farm and Pink Lake.
-Tonight perhaps try one of the local restaurants for dinner.
+Purchase your own lunch before taking a tour of beautiful Esperance, including panoramic views over the Recherche Archipelago, the Wind Farm and Pink Lake.

 Esperance - Hyden